Shevy-D/Shevy-D/README.md

 ## Hi 👋, I'm Dmitriy.
 ### I'm a beginner Android Kotlin developer.

-I like:
+I'm fond of:
-- read 📚
+- reading 📚
 - sport 🏃
-- travel 🛣️
+- travelling 🛣️

 and coding of course 💻